Your email address will not be published. Required fields are marked

 These four converts were given prison sentences of between two and five years for “acting against national security” by belonging to a house-church and “spreading Zionist Christianity”.

 Ahmad Sarparast, Morteza Mashoodkari, and Ayoob Poor-Rezazadeh are the second trio of converts to have been imprisoned as a result of convictions under the amended Article 500 of the penal code.

 Iranian Christian converts Homayoun Zhaveh and his wife Sara Ahmadi were sentenced to two and 11 years in prison, respectively, in November 2020 for membership and leadership of a house-church.

 Nine converts whose five-year sentences for “acting against national security” were challenged by Iran’s Supreme Court.

-Sevada Aghasar, an Iranian-Armenian Christian, and Ebrahim Firouzi, a Christian convert, were arrested on 21 August 2013, just a week before Ebrahim was due to be summoned to serve a one-year jail sentence.
+Sevada Aghasar, an Iranian-Armenian Christian, and Ebrahim Firouzi, a Christian convert, were both sentenced to five years in prison.